SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 The merging is applied on all species.
 Prior to 3D, we have performed the same simulation case in lower dimensions 1D and 2D.
 The merging process can be performed with a finer momentum-space dicretization and every longer period in these dimensions (1D and 2D) because the number of macro-particles per mometum cells is higher.
-In 3D, the number of particles per momentum cells can be too small to have a frequend merging with a fine momentum-space dicretization.
+In 3D, the number of particles per momentum cells can be too small to have a frequent merging with a fine momentum-space dicretization.
+The cases are run during a maximum of 1000 seconds.

 This case is simulated identically with different merging configuration:

 * No merging
-*
+* Merging with the Cartesian discretization
+* Merging with the Spherical linear discretization
+* Merging with the Spherical logarithmic discretization

+The comparision of the scalar diagnostics if presented in :numref:`fig_qed_cascade_scalar`.

 .. _fig_qed_cascade_scalar: